 - Billing or purchase information.

 If you interact with Green Party or Green Member of Parliament (MP) accounts on social media such as Facebook and Twitter, we may collect personal information such as your name and social media account name.

 We may match information collected with information from other sources, including public sources such as the electoral roll.

-We use third-party tools (such as Google Analytics), log files, and cookies to collect statistical and demographic information about website visitors, which may include: IP address, location, browser details, behavioural and interaction information (including referral URLs and search terms), and computer and network information.
+We use third-party tools (such as Google Analytics, Meta Pixel), log files, web beacons and cookies to collect statistical and demographic information about website visitors, including: location, browser details, behavioural and interaction information (including referral URLs and search terms), and computer and network information.
+Third parties may use this information, if you have agreed to this on their sites, to provide measurement services, target and deliver ads.

 You have the right to ask for a copy of any personal information we hold about you, and to ask for it to be corrected if you think it is wrong.
 We will respond to requests within 20 working days or will notify you if it will take longer than 20 working days to complete your request.
 You have the right to ask the Privacy Commissioner to review a decision made by us about your request.